microsoft/r-server-campaign-optimization/CIG_Workflow.md

 Debra also uses an IDE to run R.  On your VM, R Tools for Visual Studio is installed.
 You will however have to either log in or create a new account for using this tool.
 If you prefer you can <a href="https://www.rstudio.com/products/rstudio/download3/" target="_blank">download and install RStudio</a> to your machine instead.

-OPTIONAL: You can execute the code on your local computer if you wish, but you must first  prepare both the VM and your computer <a href="local.html">using these instructions</a>.
+OPTIONAL: You can execute the R code on your local computer if you wish, but you must first  prepare both the VM and your computer <a href="local.html">using these instructions</a>.
+Or you can view and execute the R code in a Jupyter Notebook on the VM by <a href="jupyter.html">following these instructions</a>.

 Now that Debra's environment is set up, she  opens her IDE and creates a Project.
 To follow along with her, open the **Campaign/R** directory on the VM desktop, (or the **r-server-campaign-optimization/R** directory on your local machine).
 There you will see three files with the name `CampaignOptimization`: